vEnhance/1802/src/polar.typ

 (They're equal, after all.)
-Again, this can be made more precise later on in life once you have access to a new object called a _differential form_, but for now just treat it as a mnemonic for one very common change of variables, rather than a formal statement.
+Again, this can be made more precise later on in life once you have access to a new object called a _differential form_, but for now just treat it as a mnemonic for one really common change of variables, rather than a formal statement.
+I'm still going to avoid writing $dif A$ for now, so that when you see $dif x dif y$ or $dif y dif x$ you know you're _supposed_ to make a change of variables
+(and won't accidentally write $dif r dif theta$ with the factor of $r$ missing).

 The upshot is that in practice:
 #idea[